CaterpillarStudyGroup/ImportantArticles/src/CreatingLoopingAnimationsfromMotionCapture.md

 }
 ```

-Note that we convert the rotational offset into <u> scaled-angle-axis space </U> to allow us to treat it like a vector and combine it with angular velocities.
+Note that we convert the rotational offset into [spring-damper](https://www.daniel-holden.com/page/exponential-map-angle-axis-angular-velocity) scaled-angle-axis space to allow us to treat it like a vector and combine it with angular velocities.

 Then, given our inertialization function which decays the difference...